dengpeng/gram/README.md

 GRAM is a simple Java based application which serves _mock_ API end points flexibly defined using a **RESTful interface** or using an integrated **web app**.

 The defined mock API end points can be accessed at the same server under the sub-path `/mock/`.
+Some information of requests to each mock end point will be logged (remote IP, query parameters etc.) and can be looked up.

 The server does not have backend persistence (yet), which means all configurations get lost upon server shutdown.
 However the server supports loading data from a JSON configuration file during start-up.
 The file can be specified using command line parameter `--data`, or simply be named "`data.json`" and put together with the server jar file.